-In case you missed it, July was a month seemingly chock full of tales of unpleasantries at two Disney Parks.
+In case you missed it, theme park news is seemingly chock full of tales of unpleasantries at two Disney Parks.

-On July 6, a violent exchange took place among members of a family who were spending the day at Disneyland.
-On the evening of July 13, an angry woman from Chicago punched a Cast Member in the face because she had no FastPass for the Tower of Terror attraction at Disney’s Hollywood Studios.
+Whether it’s a violent exchange that took place among members of a family who were spending the day at Disneyland.
+Or a week later an angry woman from Chicago punched a Cast Member in the face because she had no FastPass for the Tower of Terror attraction at Disney’s Hollywood Studios.
 She took it a step further by handling ride-control buttons and could have caused the ride to malfunction.

 The fighting family was charged with misdemeanors and felonies, the Chicago woman was awarded a lifetime ban from Disney as reward for her violent display of disappointment, and the angry childless-family-hating mother was met with all kinds of hard-earned and well-deserved backlash from Disney fans on Twitter—minus the “zest” with which the angry woman delivered her buffet of hatred, name-calling, and profanity.